AYJACKSON-ICS4U/20time-log-due-every-saturday-night-TheCrazyBaconLord/20Time Project Log.md

 as my log.
 So my goals for this coming week will be to fix the problem with the mic and also write the speech.
 I also decided on Supreme Leader Albert as my YouTuber name.
 It's pretty catchy, it's related to the topic I will be making videos on, and it isn't difficult to remember.

+### Sunday, October 15, 2017: Day 16

+This has been sort of a disappointing week.
+I have a bit of catching up to do on my work.
+It occurs to me that I still haven't put the 4 completed HTML projects onto a GitHub repo for ICS4U.
+I will do that immediately after I have finished wriing this log.
+I also haven't been able to get my external microphone to work with my MacBook.
+Mr. O has advised me to just make use of the built-in microphone for now in my videos.
+He's probably right: it's a better idea to go with what already works than to spend money buying a new adapter that may or may not work.
+So I've decided that this week, I will go ahead with making videos.
+First, I have to decide what content to include in my videos.
+I'll probably put that in this repo on GitHub as well.
+I also have to make some artwork and look for background music and sound effects that I can use in my video.
+I will also have to keep the videos short (not more than 3 minutes).
+In spite of this week's setbacks, I believe that the project's results in the end will be all worth it, so I will continue to work hard and get the YouTube channel up and running.